-Charlotte Aufdem-Brinke is the co-owner of Dan’s Restaurant and Tap House, a longtime Boonsboro, Md. restaurant.
+Charlotte Aufdem-Brinke is the co-owner of Dan’s Restaurant and Taphouse, a decade-old Boonsboro, Maryland restaurant.

-Dan’s Tap House is one of Boonsboro’s cornerstone hangouts.
+Dan’s Taphouse is (or was) one of Boonsboro’s cornerstone hangouts.

 Ms. Aufdem-Brinke joined A Miner Detail Detail Podcast for the second time on June 22, 2020.